-These delicious mini cheesecakes are the perfect bite-sized sweet treat!
+These delicious mini cheesecakes with vanilla wafers are the perfect bite-sized sweet treat!
 So easy and made with only 5 simple ingredients.
 The best quick and yummy dessert!

-I used a classic cherry pie filling to make these mini cherry cheesecakes, but you can easily make them with different toppings as well.
-They taste great with different kinds of fresh berries or chocolate sauce on top.
-I will definitely be making them again soon.
-Give them a try!
+For these mini cheesecakes with vanilla wafers I used a classic cherry pie filling, but you can easily make them with different toppings as well.
+They taste great with different kinds of fresh berries or hot fudge sauce on top.

 - Cherry pie filling